Usability: Prototyping methods

 It is often very difficult for designers to conduct usability tests with the exact system being designed.
 Cost constraints, size, and design constraints usually lead the designer to creating a prototype of the system.
 Instead of creating the complete final system, the designer may test different sections of the system, thus making several small models of each component of the system.
 Prototyping is an attitude and an output, as it is a process for generating and reflecting on tangible ideas by allowing failure to occur early. prototyping helps people to see what could be of communicating a shared vision, and of giving shape to the future.
 The types of usability prototypes may vary from using paper models, index cards, hand drawn models, or storyboards.
 Prototypes are able to be modified quickly, often are faster and easier to create with less time invested by designers and are more apt to change design; although sometimes are not an adequate representation of the whole system, are often not durable and testing results may not be parallel to those of the actual system.

 The Tool Kit Approach

 This tool kit is a wide library of methods that used the traditional programming language and it is primarily developed for computer programmers.
 The code created for testing in the tool kit approach can be used in the final product.
 However, to get the highest benefit from the tool, the user must be an expert programmer.

 The Parts Kit Approach

 The two elements of this approach include a parts library and a method used for identifying the connection between the parts.
-This approach can be used by almost anyone and it is a great asset for designers with repetitive tasks.
+This approach can be used by all skill levels and it is an asset for designers with repetitive tasks.